sin-ack/sin-ack.github.io/content/posts/jpg-loader-bork.md

 within the file.
 The reason the `Component`s were in a hash table was that they would then be checked against the component ordering in a "Start of Scan" section to make sure all the components in the SOS section are in the expected order.
-Why this code was written this was instead of just checking against the ID by linearly iterating over the `Component`s, I have no idea.
+Why this code was written this way instead of just checking against the ID by linearly iterating over the `Component`s, I have no idea.

 Anyway, these components would then be iterated over during the different